How to Obtain a Pharmacy Technician Certificate

 Applicants for the pharmacy technician candidate registration shall complete the application form supplied by the board and attach the required documentation and fee.
 Applicants must be at least 18 years of age and,in addition, shall meet one of two eligibility options:

 When completed applications are received in the office, the office staff will send the applicant a packet of materials necessary to complete the required criminal background check (CBC).
-The applicant must submit their fingerprints for analysis by the Louisiana State Police and the Federal Bureau of Investigation (FBI).
-The applicant shall return the completed packet to the board office for submission to the La.
-State Police Headquarters, along with a copy of their state identification card, e.g., driver's license.
-Following their analysis, those agencies will prepare a report for the board.
+The applicant must submit their fingerprints for analysis by the Louisiana State Police (LSP) and the Federal Bureau of Investigation (FBI).
+The applicant shall return the completed packet to the board office for submission to the LSP Headquarters, along with a copy of their state identification card, e.g., driver's license.
+Following their analyses, those agencies will prepare a report for the board.
 The board staff must review that report before they can issue the registration.
 The amount of time necessary to complete the CBC process can vary widely - from as little as one week to more than six weeks.
-When the analysts determine the fingerprints are of insufficient quality, the applicant must re-submit their fingerprints, which takes additional time for processing.
-The CBC process is controlled by the La.
-State Police and FBI, and the board has no control over how long it takes for those agencies to send their report to the board.
-Applicants can substantially reduce the amount of time for that process by completing their packet at the La.
-State Police Headquarters in Baton Rouge, La.
+When the LSP analysts determine the fingerprints are of insufficient quality, the applicant must re-submit their fingerprints, which takes additional time for processing.
+The CBC process is controlled by the LSP and FBI, and the board has no control over how long it takes for those agencies to send their report to the board.
+Applicants can substantially reduce the amount of time for that process by having their fingerprints electronically scanned at the LSP Headquarters in Baton Rouge, La.
 There is a nominal additional fee for that service, and instructions for that option are included in the packet of materials provided to the applicant.

 The pharmacy technician candidate registration shall expire two years after the date of issue.
-It is a training credential and it is not renewable.
+It is a training credential, and it is not renewable.
+It is virtual in format, meaning no paper form exists, and it is verifiable at the Board's website.
 The training requirements vary slightly depending on the eligibility option originally selected by the applicant:

 All pharmacy technician candidates shall provide proof of successful completion of a board-approved pharmacy technician certification examination in order to qualify for the pharmacy technician certificate.
 The board has approved examinations from two organizations: